 Proficient in bookkeeping from an early age, Gene A. Cooper is a retired dean of finance and administration and chief financial officer of Marymount College, serving in the roles from 1995 to 2001.
-At the inception of his career in 1960, after receiving a business degree, he served as an auditor for Arthur Young & Co. in Toledo, Ohio, for four years before becoming an assistant to the controller of Princeton University from 1964 to 1967.
-From there, he was a controller, a staff assistant and manager of external financial reporting, and an internal auditor and staff assistant of financial policies and procedures for Kenyon College.
-Later on in his career, he served Westinghouse as a division controller, as well as Westinghouse Beverage Group as a senior vice president and controller.
-Prior to attaining his most recent role, he was a controller for Custom Building Products from 1990 to 1994.
+At the inception of his career in 1960, after receiving a business degree, he served as an auditor for Arthur Young & Co. in Toledo, Ohio, for four years before becoming an administrative assistant and later assistant to the controller of Princeton University from 1964 to 1967.
+From there, he was chief accountant and later controller for Kenyon College from 1967 to 1969.
+Later on in his career, he served Westinghouse Electric Corporation from 1969 to 1989, first as a senior internal auditor, followed by staff assistant, financial policies and procedures and staff assistant, external financial reporting.
+He served Westinghouse Beverage Group from 1976 to 1989, first as division controller followed by senior vice president and controller.
+After his retirement from Westinghouse, he became controller for Custom Building Products from 1990 to 1994.

 Contact Mr. Cooper: